eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 # #{page.title}

 This is the tenth part of the Tour of Ceylon.
-In the [previous leg](../modules) we looked at modules.
+In the [previous leg](../modules) we looked at packages and modules.
 This leg covers first class and higher-order functions.

 ## First class and higher order functions